xDaryamo/puccini/tosca/parser/TAGS.md

 The reason the TOSCA spec has this inconsistency is likely to make the syntax more like the syntax in node\_template.)

-### require:"key"
+### mandatory:"key"

 Read phase.
 Reports a problem if the key is not in the ARD.
 (Works in combination with "read" tag.)

 The "key" value is optional.
-If not provided it will be read from the "read" tag.
+If not provided its value will be copied from the "read" tag.

 ### namespace:""